María Elvira Salazar: 2022

+2024

 Honors and awards

 Salazar has won five Emmy Awards for reports on Nicaragua, Cuba, and the Dominican Republic.
 She was selected for the inaugural 2021 Forbes 50 Over 50, made up of entrepreneurs, leaders, scientists and creators who are over age 50.

 Books

 In 2010, Grijalbo, a branch name of Random House, published her book Si Dios contigo, ¿quién contra ti?
 (ISBN 0307393267).

 Personal life

-Salazar lives in Miami with her two daughters by her second husband, Renzo Maietto.
+Salazar lives in Miami with her two daughters by her first husband, Renzo Maietto.
+In 2022, she married businessman Lester Woerner.
+The marriage ended in divorce in October 2024, finalized by court order in Palm Beach County, Florida.